mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### FRIEND OR FOE HUD

 Several scanners and cameras implanted in the armor keep track of registered friendly transponders (the system is equipped with its own transponder) and marks targets without these as potential enemies.
-This information is displayed on a visor or helmet-based HUD (Heads-Up Display), allowing the user to know the exact location of allies and enemies within line of sight or up to a kilometre away, whichever is greater.
+This information is displayed on a visor or helmet-based HUD (Heads-Up Display), allowing the user to know the exact location of allies and enemies within line of sight or up to a kilometer away, whichever is greater.
 As well as avoiding potential friendly fire incidents, this system grants DM+1 to any Tactics (military) checks.
 Extra transponders cost Cr100 for 20 units.

 Modification TL Effect Kg Cost
 Friend or Foe